simon-brooke/squirrel-parse/README.md

 This is not production ready code as yet.
 Nevertheless if you want a sensible entry point, look at the two example functions in `squirrel-parse.core`.

+If you want to do something actually a bit useful, try the function

+`squirrel-parse.to-hugsql-queries/migrations-to-queries-sql`

+This, given a [Migratus](https://github.com/yogthos/migratus) migrations directory will generate a [HugSQL](https://www.hugsql.org/) `queries.sql` file which, while it's not perfect, gets you a very long way.

 ## Status